-Chronic obstructive pulmonary disease (COPD) is a major cause of morbidity and mortality in the United Kingdom with over 27,000 deaths per annum.
-There are an estimated 3 million people suffering from the disease in the UK - 900,000 diagnosed and 2.1 million presumed, but as yet, undiagnosed.
+Dr Maureen Baker CBE DM FRCGP Chair of Council, Royal College of General Practitioners COPD is a major cause of morbidity and mortality in the United Kingdom (UK) with over 27,000 deaths per annum.
+There are an estimated 3 million people suffering from the disease in the UK - 900,000 diagnosed and 2.1 million presumed, but as yet undiagnosed.1

-This booklet was first published in 2007 and updated in 2010, based on, and concurrent with, the 2010 update of the National Institute for Health and Clinical Excellence (NICE) COPD Guidelines.
+This booklet was first published in 2007 and updated in 2010, based on, and concurrent with, the 2010 update of the National Institute for Health and Care Excellence (NICE) COPD Guidelines.1

-Although there has not been an update of the Guidelines since 2010 there have been several key publications including Standards for COPD care in England and Scotland, an outcomes strategy for COPD and asthma in England and specific guidelines for pulmonary rehabilitation, oxygen therapy and spirometry.
-There has also been considerable work done by the joint British Thoracic Society / Primary Care Respiratory Society-UK "IMPRESS" group exploring cost-effective prescribing in COPD and also work to develop a national COPD disease management template.
+Although there has not been an update of the Guidelines since 2010 there have been several key publications including Standards for COPD care in England2 and Scotland,3 an outcomes strategy for COPD and asthma in England4 and specific guidelines for pulmonary rehabilitation,5 oxygen therapy6 and spirometry.7 There has also been considerable work done by the joint British Thoracic Society/Primary Care Respiratory Society-UK 'IMPRESS' group exploring cost-effective prescribing in COPD8 and also work to develop a national COPD disease management template.9

-These new developments are reflected in this new edition of the PCRS-UK Quick Guide to the Diagnosis and Management of COPD, but its principle aim is to help primary health care professionals throughout the United Kingdom manage the individual patient with COPD, based on the patient-centred care approach of the NICE 2010 COPD Guidelines' which recognise:
+These new developments are reflected in this new edition of the PCRS-UK Quick Guide to the Diagnosis and Management of COPD, but its principle aim is to help primary care health professionals throughout the UK manage the individual patient with COPD, based on the patient-centred care approach of the NICE 2010 COPD Guidelines,1 which recognise that:

-- That COPD is not just a disease of the lungs, but is a multi-system disease requiring a multidimensional assessment and holistic approach to management. - That pharmacological and non-pharmacological therapy not only improves current control (symptoms, health status, activity levels) but also can reduce future risk of exacerbations, disease progression and mortality (depending on the intervention).
+- COPD is not just a disease of the lungs, but is a multisystem disease requiring a multidimensional assessment and holistic approach to management. - Pharmacological and non-pharmacological therapy not only improve current control (symptoms, health status, activity levels) but also can reduce future risk of exacerbations, disease progression and mortality (depending on the intervention).